-If you are experiencing problems with daily living skills, memory, language and/or problem solving, an assessment from Kate Meads Associates will focus on how your symptoms are affecting your life and preventing you from living your life as you wish.
+If you are experiencing problems with everyday living skills associated with dementia, an assessment from KMA will focus on how your symptoms are affecting this aspect of your life and how your residual skills may be maximised and maintained.

-During the assessment your occupational therapist will have a detailed but sensitive conversation with you and your family focusing on your strengths as well as the areas in which you are experiencing difficulties.
-To assist this process, your occupational therapist may utilise a variety of tools and strategies dependent on your needs.
+During the assessment your Occupational Therapist will have a detailed but sensitive conversation with you and your family.
+This will focus on your strengths as well as the areas in which you are experiencing difficulties.
+To assist this process, your occupational therapist may utilise a variety of assessment tools depending on your needs.

-As our focus at Kate Meads Associates is on helping you improve what you are able to do each day, our assessment will pay particular attention to your daily routine, the roles you have and your home environment.
+As Our focus at KMA is on helping you to maintain what you are able to do each day, and so our assessment will pay particular attention to your daily routine, the roles you have and your home environment.
 This will enable us to understand the impact your symptoms are having on your day to day living and enable the identification of realistic and achievable goals to optimise your functional performance and quality of life.

-Kate Meads Associates will produce a detailed yet accessible report of your assessment.
-The report will provide a summary of the barriers that get in the way of you fulfilling your roles and routines as you wish and make a number of recommendations that might help.
+KMA will produce a detailed yet accessible report of your assessment.
+The report will provide a summary of the barriers are getting in the way of you fulfilling your roles and routines.
+It will make a number of recommendations to help.
 We aim to get the report back to you within 10 working days of the assessment.